aidangannon/cheetah/README.md

 ## Database Design & Migrations

-- Schema designed to mirror the provided JSON and CSV data.
+- Schema designed to mirror the provided JSON data.

 - Uses **Alembic** for managing database migrations and version control.